This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

-- An arteriogram is an x-ray test in which dye is injected into your blood vessels.
+- An arteriogram is a type of x-ray.
+Contrast liquid is injected into your blood vessels.
 The pictures will show if blood is flowing normally through your leg.
-Tell the healthcare provider if you have ever had an allergic reaction to contrast dye.
+Tell the healthcare provider if you have ever had an allergic reaction to contrast liquid.

-- Reduction is a procedure to move your leg bones back into place.
+- A procedure may be used to move your leg bones back into place.
 This is done by moving your knee and leg in different positions until your bones line up properly.
-You will be given medicine to help you relax before your healthcare provider reduces your knee.
-Reduction is sometimes done during surgery.
-After reduction, you will have another x-ray.
+The procedure is sometimes done during surgery.

 - Fasciotomy is a procedure to make a long incision in your leg.
 This is done to relieve the pressure caused by swelling or bleeding.

 - Surgery may be done to repair damaged nerves, ligaments, and blood vessels.
 It may also be done to move your leg bones back into place.
 Your healthcare provider may perform surgery right away after your knee dislocation.
 He or she may decide to wait until other injuries are treated to perform surgery.

 - Foot pumps or pressure stockings may be placed on your legs to prevent blood clots.
 Foot pumps are inflatable boots that are connected to an air pump.
 The pump tightens and loosens different areas of the boots.
 Pressure stockings are long, tight stockings that put pressure on your legs.
 This promotes blood flow and helps prevent clots.